Faridul Haq Khan: Early life

-Khan was born on 2 January 1956 in Uttar Shirajbad, Islampur, Jamalpur District, East Pakistan, Pakistan.
+Khan was born on 2 January 1956 in Uttar Shirajbad, Islampur, Jamalpur District, East Pakistan.
 He studied up to high school, completing his HSC.

 Career

-Khan was elected to parliament from Jamalpur-2 as a candidate of Bangladesh Awami League.
+Khan was elected to parliament from Jamalpur-2 as a candidate of the Bangladesh Awami League.
 He beat Sultan Mahmud Babu, the candidate of Bangladesh Nationalist Party, to win the election.
 On 24 November 2020 he takes oath as state minister for religious affairs.